Programme Manager – Climate and Environmental Peacemaking Programme

 Please submit in English:

-- One-page letter (Name_Surname_ML_EPM Programme Manager) demonstrating your qualification according to the profile.
+- One-page letter (Name_Surname_ML_CEPM Programme Manager) demonstrating your qualification according to the profile.

-Subject of the e-mail: Name Surname_EPM Programme Manager
+Subject of the e-mail: Name Surname_CEPM Programme Manager

 Submit to: firstname.lastname@example.org

-If selected for the first round, we will contact you for an interview which may include a written test.
+If selected for the first round, you will be contacted for a written test and interview.
 Only shortlisted candidates will be contacted.

 We look forward to meeting you!